 If you could sum up the character of Vienna in one mundane household item, then it might be a wooden chair.
-Though the word mundane hardly applies to the groundbreaking No. 14 Thonet chair, which you can see at the MAK museum.
+Though the word mundane hardly applies to the groundbreaking No. 14 Thonet chair.

 - Hugely influential iconic chair design from the 19th century